-Goal #1: Prevent or reduce damage caused by Drought in Pierce County and in the Cities of Blackshear, Offerman and Patterson.
+Goal #1: Prevent or reduce damage caused by hurricanes/tropical storms in Bacon County and the City of Alma.
+(Formerly Goal #8)

-Objective #1: Minimize losses to existing and future structures, especially Critical Facilities and Infrastructure, due to Drought.
+Objective #1: Minimize losses to existing and future structures, especially Critical Facilities and Infrastructure, and the public, due to hurricanes/tropical storms.
+(Formerly Objective 8.1)